Even though the Coronavirus pandemic restricts our ability to meet physically at present, we are still getting together as a church online!

 Welcome to the website of St James, Bramley.
 We hope you will find it helpful and informative, and would be delighted to welcome you to come and worship God with us on a Sunday.

 Our virtual service is easy to access on a computer or any other digital device.
 It is also possible to listen to the service on any phone if you aren’t able to access it on a computer.
-In order to sign up for these services, please contact Steve Day, our Administrator, on firstname.lastname@example.org or by phone on 07341 552732, and he will gladly provide you with a link to enable you to join us.
+In order to sign up for these services, please contact Steve Day, our Administrator (details above) and he will gladly provide you with a link to enable you to join us.

 Please keep checking back for updates on this website, in case of changes to the Government’s advice/regulations.